 REVEALED!
 This Is How Bhumi Pednekar Plans To Celebrate Her 30th Birthday

-Bhumi Pednekar is turning 30 tomorrow (i.e July 18) and its looks like she is going to have an intensely hectic working birthday for her.
+Bhumi Pednekar is turning 30 tomorrow (i.e July 18) and it looks like she is going to have an intensely hectic working birthday.
 The acclaimed actress returned to the sets of Pati Patni Aur Woh for a month-long intense shoot that starts on her birthday.

-An insider revealed, "Bhumi always celebrates her birthday with her family and friends.
+An insider revealed, "Bhumi always celebrates her birthday with family and friends.
 It's an annual ritual for her to throw a party and give her near and dear ones a great time!
 Bhumi is turning 30 and the celebrations were going to be incredibly special."

 "However, this is not going to be possible anymore.
-There is an extremely important sequence that needs to be filmed and the shoots fell on her birthday!
+There is an extremely important sequence that needs to be filmed and the shoot fell on her birthday!
 Bhumi had to return to Lucknow to join her co-stars Kartik, who plays her husband in the film, and Ananya.
 Bhumi will have a month-long, non-stop shooting schedule in the city," the informer further added.

-The source further added, "However, Bhumi's family is ensuring that she has a mini celebration just with them in Lucknow.
+The source further added, "However, Bhumi's family is ensuring that she has a mini celebration, just with them in Lucknow.
 Her mom and sister are traveling to the city and they have a family dinner planned post Bhumi wraps her shoot tomorrow.
 She has a hectic shooting schedule tomorrow and it will be great for Bhumi to let her hair down with family.
 It will be a quiet, intimate dinner and the family wants to spend the evening with each other because they won't be able to see Bhumi for an entire month."

 Besides 'Pati Patni Aur Woh', Bhumi will also be seen in Tushar Hiranandani's directorial debut 'Saand Ki Aankh' alongside Taapsee Pannu.
-She is also a part of Vicky Kaushal's horror film 'Bhoot: Part One- The Haunted Ship.'
+She is also a part of Vicky Kaushal's horror film 'Bhoot: Part One-The Haunted Ship.'

 Saand Ki Aankh Teaser: Taapsee Pannu & Bhumi Pednekar Hit The Bull's Eye In This First Glimpse!